stefanprodan/stefanprodan/_posts/2016-09-05-nginx-reverse-proxy-aspnetcore-docker-swarm.markdown

 docker service create --name nginx --mode=global --network appx-net --publish 80:80 nginx-img
 ```

-Note that I are creating the nginx service with the `global` flag so Docker Swarm can distribute one copy of a container to every node of a cluster.
+Note that the NGINX service is created with the `global` flag, so Docker Swarm can distribute one copy of nginx container to every node of a cluster.

-In order to access the appx cluster we need to map the ***appx.local*** domain to localhost.
+In order to access the appx cluster, you need to map the ***appx.local*** domain to localhost.
 Open the Windows ***hosts*** file and add this entry:

 ```
 127.0.0.1 appx.local